Macro Set Keyword

 .macroname.

-Note that we are deliberately using two items, one to set the macros and one to use them as per the usual you can't define a macro and use that new value in the same item when using the legacy tilde macro expansion character, if the in place back tick macro expansion code had been written when I wrote the Corsi Block Tapping task then one item could have been used.
+Note that we are deliberately using two items, one to set the macros and one to use them as in the past when using the legacy tilde macro expansion character you can't define a macro and use that new value in the same item, if the in place back tick macro expansion code had been written when I wrote the Corsi Block Tapping task then one item could have been used.